turbot/steampipe-samples/all/hackernews/README.md

 ## Dashboard: People

+The Hackernews username in first column links to the `Submissions` dashboard and selects that user.

-A Hackernews username will often match a GitHub username, and sometimes also a Twitter username.
-When those matches occur, this table links to HN users' GitHub and Twitter accounts, and reports follower counts for both.
-The Hackernews username in column 1 of the chart links to the `Submissions` dashboard and selects that user.
+A Hackernews username will often match a GitHub username, which in turn may yield a Twitter username.
+When that happens this table links to one or both accounts.

 ## Dashboard: Posts